 Students in the graduate program are expected to maintain a high level of self-motivation and academic achievement.
-Continual assessment of each student's progress is made by monitoring performance in core course assignments, with particular emphasis on scientific reasoning and logic, and the student's participation in group discussions.
+Assessment of each student's academic progress is made by monitoring performance in core course assignments, with particular emphasis on scientific reasoning and logic, and the student's participation in group discussion.
+Student progress in the thesis years is evaluated at specific benchmarks, such as the thesis proposal defense and the dissertation.